openstack/kayobe/doc/source/contributor/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 All common PTL duties are enumerated in the `PTL guide <https://docs.openstack.org/project-team-guide/ptl.html>`_.
-Release tasks are described in the :doc:`Kayobe releases guide <../development/releases>`.
+Release tasks are described in the :doc:`Kayobe releases guide <releases>`.